Questions about Rhinoplasty Surgery

 Are Surgery Fears Normal?

-Yes, and this fear is always elevated when surgery involves the face.
+Yes, and this fear elevates when surgery involves the face.
 However, more than 350,000 people in the U.S. undergo rhinoplasty each year making it one of the most common cosmetic surgeries.
 One way to help calm your fears is to make sure you find a reputable and skilled surgeon that has extensive experience with nose surgery.

 About half of rhinoplasty patients will benefit from a manual nasal fracture during surgery.
 This planned break allows access to perform certain functions during surgery such as narrowing the width of the nose or correcting an asymmetrical nose.
 This is a common practice and heals within just a few weeks following surgery.